-Seven tips for the professional handling of media.
+Seven recommendations for the advanced use of online media.

 1. Use a range of different media

-SPR tip: For important topics, check the sources and original documents yourself.
+SPR tip: On important topics, check the sources and original documents yourself.

 2. End subscriptions to propagandistic media